nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 04 The File System.markdown

 ##

-07. By referring to charlie's home directory as `~charlie`.
+07. By referring to charlie's home directory as **~charlie**.

 ##

-08. `cd ~charlie` changes the current working directory to user charlie's home directory. `cd ~/charlie` attempts to change the current working directory to a directory named _charlie_ in current user's home directory.
+08. `cd ~charlie` changes the current working directory to user charlie's home directory. `cd ~/charlie` changes the current working directory to a directory named _charlie_ in current user's home directory.

-    The former command will fail if there is no user named charlie.
+    The former command will fail if there is no user named **charlie**.
 The latter command will fail if no directory named _charlie_ exists in current user's home directory.

 ##

 09. To refer to _update.sh_ file present in the current directory and not some other file with the same name existing in a directory listed in **PATH** variable.
-This measure could also be required if the current working directory (represented by **.**) is not listed in the **PATH** variable.
+This measure is also required if the current working directory (represented by **.**) is not listed in the **PATH** variable.

 ##